1929 Edmonton municipal election

 The 1929 municipal election was held December 9, 1929 to elect a mayor and five aldermen to sit on Edmonton City Council and four trustees to sit on the public school board, while four trustees were acclaimed to the separate school board).
 In the election's only plebiscite, voters didn't endorse the extension of the half day Wednesday shopping holiday by the required two-thirds majority.

-There were ten aldermen on city council, but five of the positions were already filled: James Collisson, Alfred Farmilo, James Findlay, Charles Gibbs, and Frederick Keillor (SS) were all elected to two-year terms in 1928 and were still in office.
+City council consisted of the mayor and ten aldermen, but five of the aldermanic positions were already filled: James Collisson, Alfred Farmilo, James Findlay, Charles Gibbs, and Frederick Keillor (SS) were all elected to two-year terms in 1928 and were still in office.

-There were seven trustees on the public school board, but four of the positions were already filled: Samuel Barnes, Thyrza Bishop, and Frederick Casselman had all been elected to two-year terms in 1928 and were still in office.
+The public school board consisted of seven seven trustees, but four of the positions were already filled: Samuel Barnes, Thyrza Bishop, and Frederick Casselman had all been elected to two-year terms in 1928 and were still in office.
 The same was true on the separate board, where Robert Adrien Crowe (SS), J O Pilon, and W B Trainor were continuing.

 Electoral system

 The mayor was elected through First-past-the-post voting.
-First past the post does not require that the successful candidate takes a majority of the votes (first preference votes by themselves or them and votes later transferred from others) but in this election the successful candidate did in fact receive a majority of the votes cast.
+First past the post does not require that the successful candidate takes a majority of the votes, as the Instant-runoff voting system previously used had, but in this election the successful candidate did in fact receive a majority of the votes cast.

 The aldermanic race, where five seats were being filled, was conducted using Plurality block voting and each voter could cast up to five votes.
 The successful candidates received a total of approximately 39,000 votes of the 76,000 voters cast by the 41,000 voters.
-Their vote tally might have been cast by less than 8,000 of the 41,000 voters who cast a ballot in this election.
+The vote tally received by the successful candidates might have been cast by less than 9,000 of the 41,000 eligible voters.